Email Blog Instagram YouTube Twitch Discord Github

 In descending order of importance for new solvers:

 1. Read betaveros’s post if you haven’t already, so you are familiar with all “standard” techniques since many hunts will assume familiarity with no further comment.
-(See also Microsoft’s common encoding list.)
+(And have a look at the list of standard encodings.)

 2. Always make a spreadsheet whenever you are working on a puzzle.
 (Trying to do a puzzle without a spreadsheet is analogous to not bringing scratch paper to a math exam.)
 Google spreadsheet works well if you are working in teams.